 Another great way to systemize your business is by delegating tasks.
 Yes, we know this can be hard for some people, but if you want your cleaning business to grow you have to let some things go.
 Learn to hand things over to someone else.

 A good example of this is delegating the daily refill of your caddy products and the laundry of towels.
 I found it convenient for my employees to clean and refill their bottles, restock brushes and scrubbies and other tools daily.
 You can hire someone local to do the laundry or use a professional service.

 Using social media to market your business without using Facebook Ads is a long game, but it’s beneficial to you and your community.
 Your business pages today are your “trust factor” like the Yellow Pages used to be.
 People want to know who you are before they do business with you.
 Yes, your website provides the necessary information about your service, but people want to know more today.

 This is why it’s so helpful to link to your social media accounts from your website and even have a connection on your website that shows your current activity.
 You can see an example of this on my sidebar – CLICK HERE.
-When you scroll down, you can see my Facebook profile and current posts.
+When you scroll down, you can see my Facebook profile and current posts (if you can’t view these, change the security level in your browser).
 This goes a long way to earning trust with your website visitors and turning a visitor into a customer.